cernbox/smashbox/README.md

 Adding new tests
 ================

 Simply add new tests to smashbox/lib.
+If you have specific tests which are not generally applicable or which belong to the same functional category it is best to store them in a subdirectory, e.g. smashbox/lib/oc-tests.

 If you need to add new utilities then add a module in smashbox/python/smashbox/utilities.